 I discovered I belonged to this elite group of dead people the other day.
 I was watching a PBS show about Downton Abbey, and learned about the many ways I’m just like these people.

 Granted, the gravel is in the backyard, and I do it to rake up the dog poop, but it makes the backyard look positively manor-ish.
-Minus just about everything.
+Minus just about everything a manor house has.
 Like a big manor.

 The ladies change out of their drop-drawer PJs to have breakfast.
 This is good.
 The servants don’t need to be seeing THAT.